Integrating trueseal-sync

 Model these as two independent signals.
 Never conflate them.

-RELAY: CONNECTED + GROUP: SOLO is a valid steady state — the app is working, just not paired with anyone yet.
+RELAY: CONNECTED + GROUP: SOLO is a perfectly valid steady state — the app is working, you just haven’t paired with anyone yet.

-Never show “you cannot sync” based on relay state alone.
-The relay being offline is transient.
+Don’t show “you cannot sync” based on relay state alone.
+Relay outages are transient.
 The group relationship is persistent.

 trueseal exposes two operations.
-They are not interchangeable — they have different costs and different threat models.
+They’re not interchangeable — they have very different costs and threat models.

 Soft removal

-Routine: a teammate left, a phone was upgraded, a laptop was decommissioned.
+Routine: a teammate left, a phone was upgraded, a laptop got decommissioned.

 session.removeMember(memberId)

-That is the entire integration.
-The new manifest propagates; remaining members start filtering the removed device’s blobs.
+That’s the entire integration.
+The new manifest propagates and remaining members start filtering the removed device’s blobs.
 Cooperative, not cryptographic — fine for routine use.

 Destroy group